-Furthermore, interest on Notes which reference Compounded Daily SONIA is only capable of being determined at the end of the relevant Observation Period and immediately prior to the relevant Interest Payment Date.
-It may be difficult for investors in Notes which reference Compounded Daily SONIA to estimate reliably the amount of interest which will be payable on such Notes, and some investors may be unable or unwilling to trade such Notes without changes to their IT systems, both of which could adversely impact the liquidity of such Notes.
-Further, in contrast to, for example, EURIBOR or LIBOR-based Notes, if Notes referencing Compounded Daily SONIA become due and payable as a result of an event of default under Condition 7 (Events of Default), the rate of interest payable for the final Interest Period in respect of such Notes shall only be determined on the date on which the Notes become due and payable and shall not be reset thereafter.
+Furthermore, interest on Notes which reference SONIA, Compounded Daily SOFR, the SOFR Average or $\notin$ STR are only capable of being determined at the end of the relevant Observation Period or Interest Period (as applicable) and immediately prior to the relevant Interest Payment Date.
+It may be difficult for investors in Notes which reference SONIA, Compounded Daily SOFR, the SOFR Average or $\notin$ STR to estimate reliably the amount of interest which will be payable on such Notes, and some investors may be unable or unwilling to trade such Notes.
+Further, in contrast to, for example, EURIBOR or LIBOR-based Notes, if Notes referencing SONIA, Compounded Daily SOFR, the SOFR Average or $\notin$ STR become due and payable as a result of an event of default under Condition 7 (Events of Default), the rate of interest payable for the final Interest Period in respect of such Notes shall only be determined on the date on which the Notes become due and payable and shall not be reset thereafter.

-In addition, the manner of adoption or application of SONIA reference rates in the Eurobond markets may differ materially compared with the application and adoption of SONIA in other markets, such as the derivatives and loan markets.
-Investors should carefully consider how any mismatch between the adoption of SONIA reference rates across these markets may impact any hedging or other financial arrangements which they may put in place in connection with any acquisition, holding or disposal of Notes referencing Compounded Daily SONIA.
+In addition, the manner of adoption or application of SONIA reference rates, SOFR reference rates or $\notin$ STR reference rates in the Eurobond markets may differ materially compared with the application and adoption of SONIA, SOFR or $\notin$ STR in other markets, such as the derivatives and loan markets.
+Investors should carefully consider how any mismatch between the adoption of SONIA reference rates, SOFR reference rates or $\notin$ STR reference rates across these markets may impact any hedging or other financial arrangements which they may put in place in connection with any acquisition, holding or disposal of Notes referencing SONIA, Compounded Daily SOFR, the SOFR Average or $\notin$ STR.